 By comparing the risk strategies and the different variables used, it was evident that REVEAL 2.0 score discriminates best between the three tested in our population of newly diagnosed PAH patients.
 When studying the trends of COMPERA and FPHR scores in our cohort of patients, they appear to underestimate risk.
 This can have serious implications in terms of upfront therapy including the potential use of prostanoids as well as in for example, the CTD-PAH population as they tend to present with less severe disturbances in pulmonary haemodynamics.

 There could be many reasons why the full REVEAL 2.0 score was superior at assessing risk in our cohort of PAH patients.
 Firstly, the calculator includes both modifiable and non-modifiable risk factors, such as a person's gender, age and sub type of PAH these factors are inherently important in producing a personalised risk profile.
-REVEAL also includes factors related to other comorbidities e.g. renal dysfunction and hospitalisations as well as weighting scores which again helps to identify those a higher risk of poor prognosis.
+REVEAL also includes factors related to other comorbidities e.g., renal dysfunction and hospitalisations as well as weighting scores which again helps to identify those a higher risk of poor prognosis.
 The ECS/ERS risk stratification assessment tool does not account for these factors but the guidance states that these variables should be considered in order to help inform a clinician’s management strategy (Nazzareno Galiè et al., 2016).

 The FPHR score however, is simpler to use in everyday practice.
 It uses clinical as well as haemodynamic variables and during its conception, aetiologies other than IPAH, heritable or drug induced were purposely excluded to avoid the confounding effects upon survival of other diseases associated with PAH such as CTD-PAH and CHD-PAH (Boucly et al., 2017).
 The strengths of this French study were that it included 1017 IPAH patients seen at baseline and at their first re-evaluation - a median follow-up time of 34 months (23% of patients had died) including all clinical and haemodynamic variables.